nfsi-canada/OrientPy/docs/scripts.rst

                             No Output; (1) Output Event Analysis counter; (2) Counter and results.
 Default 2
       --load-location LOADLOC
                             Specify Load destination.
-Default is DLOPY_RESULTS
-                            (and sub-directories based on Station Name).
+Default is BNG_RESULTS (and sub-directories based on Station Name).
       --plot                Plot results at end (Default False) --save                Set this option if you wish to save the figure.
                             [Default does not save figure]